Corvus333-dev/SkinCancer/README.md

 *Tip for mobile users: rotate device horizontally for larger schematic.*

 ## Methodology
 A CNN backbone pretrained on ImageNet was used for initial feature extraction.
-A custom classification head was first calibrated to prevent catastrophic forgetting during fine-tuning.
+A unique classification head was first calibrated to prevent catastrophic forgetting during fine-tuning.
 Unfreezing proceeded in two phases: high-level feature adaptation followed by mid-level feature adaptation.
 Due to considerable domain shift between HAM10000 and ImageNet, a more aggressive learning rate schedule was used during the first unfreeze to encourage remapping of nontransferable